fb pixel

 • Minor bleeding

-After each stage of surgery, you may need to eat soft foods while the surgical site heals — as long as 10 to 14 days.
+After each stage of surgery, you may need to eat soft foods while the surgical site heals.

 Dental Implants in Melbourne CBD